-Model to simulate.
+model [pysb.Model] Model to simulate.

-tspan: vector-like, optional

-Time values over which to simulate.
+tspan [vector-like, optional] Time values over which to simulate.
 The first and last values define the time range.
 Returned trajectories are sampled at every value unless the simulation is interrupted for some reason, e.g., due to satisfaction of a logical stopping criterion (see 'tout' below).

-initials: vector-like or dict, optional

-Values to use for the initial condition of all species.
+- initials [vector-like or dict, optional] Values to use for the initial condition of all species.
 Ordering is determined by the order of model.species.
-If not specified, initial conditions will be taken from model.initial_conditions (with initial condition parameter values taken from param_values if specified).
+If not specified, initial conditions will be taken from model.initials (with initial condition parameter values taken from param\values if specified). - param\values [vector-like or dict, optional] Values to use for every parameter in the model.

-param_values: vector-like or dict, optional

-Values to use for every parameter in the model.
 Ordering is determined by the order of model.parameters.
 If passed as a dictionary, keys must be parameter names.
-If not specified, parameter values will be taken directly from model.parameters.

-Sets the verbosity level of the logger.
+If not specified, parameter values will be taken directly from model.parameters. - verbose [bool or int, optional (default: False)] Sets the verbosity level of the logger.
 See the logging levels and constants from Python's logging module for interpretation of integer values.
 False is equal to the PySB default level (currently WARNING), True is equal to DEBUG.

-kwargs : dict

-Extra keyword arguments, including:
+\\kwargs [dict] Extra keyword arguments, including:

 - integrator: Choice of integrator, including vode (default), zvode, lsoda, dopri5 and dop853.
-See scipy.integrate.ode() for further information. - integrator_options: A dictionary of keyword arguments to supply to the integrator.
-See scipy.integrate.ode(). - cleanup: Boolean, cleanup argument used for pysb.bng. generate_equations() call
+See scipy.integrate.ode() for further information. - integrator\options: A dictionary of keyword arguments to supply to the integrator.
+See scipy.integrate.ode(). - compiler: Choice of compiler for ODE system: cython, or python.
+Leave unspecified or equal to None for auto-select (tries cython, then python).
+Cython compiles the equation system into C code.
+Python is the slowest but most compatible. - cleanup: Boolean, whether to delete temporary files.